 Building flood resilience into the fabric of Britain

-Read the blog below from Chair of the Environment Agency, Emma Howard Boyd, and chair of the The property flood resilience action plan, BRE Chief Executive Peter Bonfield:
+Read the blog below from Chair of the Environment Agency, Emma Howard Boyd, and chair of the The property flood resilience action plan, former BRE Chief Executive Peter Bonfield:

 Our climate is changing.